upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Why was the brother who lent me the laptop *older*?"

-"Ruggedised laptops are not common, and only fairly senior IT people in companies would be able to get hold of a spare one, and you look too young to have a brother that senior."
+"Ruggedised laptops are not common, and only fairly senior IT people in companies would be able to get hold of a spare one, and you look too young to have a younger brother that senior."

 "Nicely played.
 You got a compliment in there."